Yang Yong-hi: Life and career

 Yang Yong-hi is a second-generation Korean resident who was born in Osaka, Japan on 11 November 1964.
-She belongs to the ethnic Korean minority community in Japan, many of them descendants of Koreans brought there during Japan's 1910-1945 colonial rule of Korea.
+She belongs to the ethnic Korean minority community in Japan, many of whom are descendants of Koreans brought there during Japan's 1910-1945 colonial rule of Korea.
 Yang studied at the Korea University in Tokyo and New School University, where she gained a master's in media studies.
 She is fluent in three languages.

-Her famed documentary Dear Pyongyang picked up the Jury Special award at the World Cinema section for documentaries at the 2006 Sundance Film Festival, and the NETPAC Award at the 56th Berlin International Film Festival.
-She based it on her dual identity and the difficult relationship with her father.
-Yang's father was an influential member of the GAKR (General Association of Korean Residents in Japan, or "Chongryon" which is also sometimes referred to as "Soren") — a controversial organization in Tokyo that ostensibly helps North Koreans in Japan with travel or legal problems, or acts as a pipeline between North Korea and their families in the archipelago.
+Her famed documentary Dear Pyongyang picked up the Jury Special award in the World Cinema section for documentaries at the 2006 Sundance Film Festival, and the NETPAC Award at the 56th Berlin International Film Festival.
+She based it on her dual identity and her difficult relationship with her father.
+Yang's father was an influential member of the GAKR (General Association of Korean Residents in Japan, or "Chongryon" which is also sometimes referred to as "Soren") — a controversial organization in Tokyo that ostensibly helps North Koreans in Japan with travel or legal problems, but may also act as a pipeline between North Korea and family members in South Korea.
 She and her father had passionate political arguments over the years.
-Chongryon, the organization Yang's father was an influential member of, actually demanded a written apology from Yang for offending North Korea through her documentary Dear Pyongyang which Yang refused to do.
+Chongryon, the organization Yang's father was an influential member of, actually demanded a written apology from Yang for offending North Korea through her documentary Dear Pyongyang which Yang refused to give.

 Growing up as the daughter of a North Korean patriot was fraught with difficulties, but Yang points out that she "was lucky.
 As the youngest child and the only girl, I was spared the fate of my three older brothers, which was to be shipped back to Pyongyang in their late teens."
 Her father's decision was motivated by the well-intentioned desire to spare his sons the social discrimination suffered by North Korean boys in Japan, but sending her brothers back to the fatherland tore the family apart.
-Lured by propaganda that portrayed North Korea as "a paradise," her three brothers are among the estimated 90,000 people who were repatriated to North Korea under a project initiated by the pro-Pyongyang association of Korean residents in Japan from the late 1950s to early 1980s.
+Lured by propaganda that portrayed North Korea as "a paradise," her three brothers are among the estimated 90,000 people who were repatriated to North Korea under a project initiated by the pro-Pyongyang association of Korean residents in Japan from the late 1950s to the early 1980s.